-The Company will announce in the Bundesanzeiger and on the Internet at www.dws.com when the fund was merged into another investment undertaking managed by the Company and when the merger took effect.
-If the fund is merged into an investment undertaking that is not managed by the Company, the management company that administers the receiving or newly established investment undertaking makes the announcement of the merger taking effect.
+The Company will announce in the Bundesanzeiger, and additionally in a business publication and a daily newspaper with sufficient circulation, or on the Internet at dws.com, when the fund was merged into another investment undertaking managed by the Company and when the merger took effect.
+If the fund is merged into another investment undertaking that is not managed by the Company, the management company that administers the receiving or newly established investment undertaking makes the announcement of the merger taking effect.